Alelopez383/Election-Analysis/README.md

 Winner: Denver
 Winning Vote Count: 306,055
 Winning Percentage: 82.8%

 analysis/code_county.py
-<su> Note: I use the next file for obtaining these results: "Analysis/code county.py" </sub>

 5-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 -------------------------